geo-fluid-dynamics/phaseflow-fenics/README.md

     docker ps -a

 To enter a bash terminal inside of the running container

-    docker start fenics

     docker exec -ti -u fenics phaseflow-fenics /bin/bash -l

 Note that the "-u fenics" logs into the machine as the "fenics" user.

-## Run Phaseflow in Docker

-Run the container

-    docker run -ti zimmerman/phaseflow-fenics:latest

-Pull the latest version of the master branch
+The Docker image has phaseflow installed, so in your own Python scripts you can

+    import phaseflow

+but in this case you should make sure to install the latest version with

-    cd phaseflow-fenics
+    cd ~/phaseflow-fenics

     git pull

-Run tests

-    python -m pytest -v -s -k "not debug"

-Note that the Docker image has phaseflow installed, so in your own Python scripts you can

-    import phaseflow
+    pip install --user --upgrade .

 # For developers:
 ## Project structure
 This project mostly follows the structure suggested by [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/)